RoryLawless/RoryLawless/README.md

 ### Tools 🔨
 I mainly use R for work and personal projects with proficiency in base R, data.table and tidyverse workflows.

-### Interests 🗳
-My background is in political science and I have an interest in democracy promotion and the partication of disabled people in liberal democracies.

 - 😄 Pronouns: He/Him
 - 💬 Ask me about ...
 R